ritza-co/CodeCapsules/publishing-on-ghost.md

+If you are new to publishing on Ghost, follow these steps to get your content uploaded and accessible by your readers.

-Log into Ghost at https://codecapsues.io/docs/ghost
+Log into Ghost at https://codecapsules.io/docs/ghost

-Click on "Posts" and then "New post"
+Under "Manage" in your left-hand menu, click on the plus button which appears when you hover over "Posts".
+This will create a new post.

 ![CleanShot 2021-03-29 at 10 41 02@2x](https://user-images.githubusercontent.com/2641205/112810443-5072a580-907b-11eb-9880-b91c7f80bff9.png)